Skip to content

 Making a Claim

-There are particular steps that must be taken in order to lodge a successful TPD claim.
+Particular steps must be taken in order to lodge a successful TPD claim.
 As mentioned above, this will also depend on the policy terms stipulated by your super fund or insurance company.
-The process can be extensive and tedious; however, the Coutts Team can make sure you are receiving appropriate and thorough legal advice to ensure you can access the entirety of benefits that you are entitled to.
+The process can be extensive and tedious; however, the Coutts Team can make sure you are receiving appropriate and thorough legal advice to ensure you can access the entirety of the benefits to which you are entitled.

 What if my TPD claim has been rejected?